snalo-noni/snalo-noni.github.io./README.md

 # <span style="color:#2E86C1">SNALO NONI</span>
 ### **Junior Software Developer**

 > **Aspiring Software Developer** driven by a love for clean code and intuitive design.
 Experienced in Java, Python, and collaborative development through **GitHub**.
-I specialize in building functional, user-friendly applications that bridge the gap between complex logic and great digital experiences.
+I specialize in building functional, user-friendly applications that bridge the gap between complex logic and great digital experiences.My goal is to leverage my technical expertise in a Work Integrated Learning (WIL) placement to contribute to impactful software solutions.

 ---